Octiv Digital

 Create Useful Information

-When people search for real estate online or offline, they also want to know about attractions in the area they are searching.
-Restaurants, parks, shopping and crime are just a few of the key things that go into the research process.
+When people search for real estate online or offline, they also want to know about attractions in their area.
+Restaurants, parks, shopping and crime are key things in the research process.
 Consider creating an FAQ or resource guide to the area to best answer potential questions from buyers searching your site.
-Not only does this help build your authority with your audience, you’re also helping your credibility with Google and you’re creating pieces of content that will earn links over time.
+Not only does this help build your authority with your audience, but you’re also helping your credibility with Google and creating pieces of content that will earn links over time.

 Get Social

-The reach of viewers grows every day for these video channels and you have an easy opportunity to show off your listings.
+The reach of viewers grows daily for these video channels and you have an easy opportunity to show off your listings.

 Wrapping It Up